 About Francophone Mobility Program

-Canada’s Francophone Mobility Program issues work permits to French-speaking foreign citizens who want to live and work outside of Quebec’s Francophone region.
-To qualify, you must have a job offer with a National Occupation Code skill level of 0, A, or B. (NOC).
+Canada’s Francophone Mobility Program issues work permits to French-speaking foreign citizens who want to live and work in a Francophone community outside of Quebec.
+To qualify, you must have a job offer from an employer in any Canadian province except Quebec.
+The job offer must be with a National Occupation Code skill level of 0, A, or B. (NOC).
 This program is open to people of any nationality.

-The following requirements must be met in order to be eligible for this program:
+The following requirements must be met to be eligible for this program:

 - The occupation must fall under National Occupational Classification (NOC) code 0, A, or B. NOC code 0 is for managers and executives in practically any company or area.
 Professional jobs are classified as NOC code A, whereas technical and trade occupations, as well as those requiring some post-secondary education, are classified as NOC code B.

 This program does not apply to occupations classified as “low-skilled” by the Canadian government:

 - The potential employee must demonstrate that French is their habitual language.
 Individuals who have lived and worked in a French-speaking nation may usually demonstrate this by presenting diplomas and transcripts from schools where the language of education is French, as well as reference letters from businesses where the language of employment is French.

 If a person is coming from a non-French speaking nation or does not have adequate documents to confirm their ability to communicate in French, one of two language exams certified by the Government of Canada may be required to demonstrate French proficiency.
 To examine your language ability, you should take the Test d’évaluation de français (TEF) or the Test de connaissance du français (TCF).
 For each of the four abilities: hearing, speaking, reading, and writing, you’ll need a CLB score of 7.